A coupling-based approach to f-divergences diagnostics for Markov chain Monte Carlo

 \subsection{Exchanging pairs of particles}

-Of course, coupling the same particles over and over again will result in $N$ pairs of equal particles, but will not modify the weights of the particles across these pairs.
+Coupling the same particles over and over again will result in $N$ pairs of equal particles, but will not modify the weights of the particles across these pairs.
 In our notations, repeatedly coupling $X_t^n$ and $X_t^{n+N}$ for all $t$ might eventually result in $W_t^n = W_t^{n+N}$ for $t$ large enough, but not $W_t^n = W_t^m$ for $1 \leq m < n \leq N$ since the $m$-th and $n$-th chains would have no chance to communicate.
-We therefore need to introduce the exchange of information, which we do by randomizing the pairings of particles.
+We introduce exchange of information by randomizing the pairings of particles.

 More precisely, given the particles $X_{t+1}^{1:N}$, we do not couple the one at index $n$ with the one at index $n+N$, but the one with index $n$ with the one at index ${A_{t+1}^n+N}$ for a time-changing permutation $A_s^{1:N}$ of $\{1, \ldots, N\}$, $s \geq 0$.
 We determine $A_{t+1}^{1:N}$ from the previous pairing $A_t^{1:N}$ with two objectives in mind: pairs that have not yet coupled should be left alone, and pairs that have coupled should be exchanged whenever possible.
 This amounts to setting $A_{t+1}^{1:N}$ to a modification of the array $A_t^{1:N}$ where the subset of coupled indices is permuted and the rest of the indices are left intact.
 The algorithmic description of the method is given in Algorithm~\ref{alg:weight-harmonization} while a more intuitive visual illustration is given in Figure~\ref{fig:illustration}.